Troubleshooting Mobile Applications¶

 For more troubleshooting help, open a new topic in our forums with steps to reproduce your issue.
-If you’re an Enterprise Edition subscriber, you can also email email@example.com for support.
+If you’re an Enterprise Edition subscriber, you may open a support ticket in the Enterprise Edition Support portal.

 To help us narrow down whether it’s a server configuration issue, device specific issue, or an issue with the app, please try the following things and include the results in your support request: